 When you find your access to Netflix libraries getting blocked a lot, it can be so frustrating that it starts to feel personal.
 But Netflix isn’t attacking just you — they hate everyone equally.
 Just kidding.
 Really, it boils down to two words: content laws.

 While Netflix has been busy creating more and more of their own content, the majority of shows and movies they provide are obtained from movie studios, TV networks, and other content producers.
 As such, Netflix has to get a license to stream it — and often, if they want to stream a show in more than one place, they need to get a separate license for each region.
 This can rack up costs quick, and with Netflix available in 190 countries it becomes impractical.
 Plus, other video content providers may have conflicting licenses, further complicating and hindering the issue.

-Hence, certain content being available only in certain countries — and thus a different library of titles depending on where you are.
+Hence, certain content being available only in certain countries (like anime in Japan) — and thus a different library of titles depending on where you are.

 How Netflix blocks VPNs

 We touched on this briefly earlier, but it’s worth mentioning in more detail.
 How does Netflix know when you’re using a VPN?
 Well, Netflix takes a look at every user’s IP address, then allows — and denies — access to content based on where that IP address originates from.
 Based on this, you’d think using any old VPN that gives you a new IP address would take care of this problem — but not so fast.
 Netflix has to basic methods of picking out the IPs that come from VPN servers: